Post-16 Options: T-Levels

 Will T-Levels replace all of the other, existing Level 3 technical courses?

-We will have to wait and see what happens when all the new T-levels are introduced by 2023.
+However, we will have to wait and see how all of this develops when all the new T-levels are introduced from September 2024.

-Will I still be able to get to University if I take a Level 3 BTEC, Cambridge National or CACHE?
+Will I still be able to get to University if I take a Level 3 BTEC, Cambridge National or CACHE before T-Levels are fully introduced?

 Yes!
 These qualifications are already accepted by the vast majority of Universities.
 Whilst they are available to study, students will continue to get into Uni with the older Level 3 courses including BTECs, Cambridge Nationals, CACHEs.